-The Claimant was involved in a head on collision with a driver who died as a result of the collision.
+The claimant was involved in a head on collision with a driver who died as a result of the collision.
 The deceased driver was uninsured.
 He was responsible for the collision.
-A claim was made by the Claimant against the deceased driver's estate and also against the Motor Insurers Bureau.
+A claim was made by the claimant against the deceased driver's estate and also against the Motor Insurers Bureau.

 The Motor Insurers Bureau investigate claims involving uninsured or untraced drivers.
 The Bureau pays compensation to people injured by uninsured drivers from a fund supported by a portion of every road user's insurance premium.

-Lliability for the accident was not disputed by the Motor Insurers Bureau following access to the Police investigations and report into the collision.
+Liability for the accident was not disputed by the Motor Insurers Bureau following access to the Police investigations and report into the collision.

 Injuries and Progression

-The Claimant was kept in Hospital for four nights following the accident.
+The claimant was kept in Hospital for four nights following the accident.
 He suffered fractures to his ribs, a soft tissue injury to his wrist and a fractured sternum.
-At the time of the accident the Claimant was working as an Electrical Contractor on a self employed basis.
+At the time of the accident the claimant was working as an Electrical Contractor on a self employed basis.

-Despite having extensive treatment to try improve the symptoms in his chest, including physiotherapy the Claimant did not completely recover.
-The Claimant's job was a very physical occupation.
+Despite having extensive treatment to try improve the symptoms in his chest, including physiotherapy the claimant did not completely recover.
+The claimant's job was a very physical occupation.
 He initially returned to work on a part time basis but found that working in such a physical occupation aggravated his symptoms.
 In addition he simply could not carry out heavy lifting.

-The Claimant ceased working as an electrician as he could lift above shoulder height.
+The claimant ceased working as an electrician as he could lift above shoulder height.
 He had restricted movement and problems lifting heavy items.
 His restricted movements in his chest/shoulder region were permanent.
-The Claimant was left with continuing pain in his chest.
+The claimant was left with continuing pain in his chest.
 This even effected his sleep patterns continually.

-The Claimant's solicitors entered into negotiations with the Motor Insurers Bureau to try agree a settlement.
-Subsequently a Judge approved a overall settlement for the Claimant's damages of £308,000.
+The claimant's solicitors entered into negotiations with the Motor Insurers Bureau to try agree a settlement.
+Subsequently a Judge approved a overall settlement for the claimant's damages of £308,000.

-Of this sum £19,000 was awarded for the Claimant's pain suffering and loss of amenity.
-The remainder of the settlement related to care provided to the Claimant, loss of earnings and future loss of earnings.
+Of this sum £19,000 was awarded for the claimant's pain suffering and loss of amenity.
+The remainder of the settlement related to care provided to the claimant, loss of earnings and future loss of earnings.